Scholarships Available

 - Financial need alone shall not determine the award, but it may be considered

-One, non-renewable award to a graduating high school senior from Fremont High School preparing for a career in the field of health care, education, or ministry.
+To be awarded to a graduating high school senior from Fremont High School preparing for a career in the field of health care, education, or ministry

 - Church member